npatsakula/bitmap/README.md

 // construct bitmap manually with `contained/1`.
 //
 // `DynBitmap` has high-performance `from_iter` method,
-// it's preferable to `contained/1`.
+// which is preferable to `contained/1`.
 let mut bitmap: DynBitmap = source.copied().collect();

 // You can set value of bitmap using `set/2` function.